Press Release About Launching “We are Killed Because We are Women” Campaign

 Tadwein for Gender Studies launched a campaign “Killed Because They Were Women” to shed light on the issue of femicide in Egypt.
 During this campaign, the results of a study conducted by Tadwein for Gender Studies documenting a total of 151 cases of murder and suicide of women and girls from different age groups during the period from October 2021 to October 2022 were disseminated.

-The World Health Organization defines femicide as the intentional killing of women or girls simply because they are female.
-Femicide is committed mostly by men, but sometimes killing of women or girls may occur by a female family member.
+The World Health Organization defines femicide as the intentional killing of women or girls simply because they are females.
+It is mostly men who commit femicide, but sometimes the killing of women or girls may occur also by a female family member.
 Most cases of femicide are committed by the current or former husbands/intimate partners.
-The findings of United Nations Drugs and Crime Agency (UNODC) reported that around 47,000 women or girls worldwide were killed in 2020 by their intimate partners or other family members.
+According to the findings of the United Nations Drugs and Crime Agency (UNODC), about 47,000 women or girls worldwide were killed by their intimate partners or other family members in 2020.

 In light of these high numbers, Tadwein for Gender Studies launched the “Killed Because They Were Women” campaign during the 16 days of Activism against Gender-Based Violence international campaign.
 The campaign published stories of women and girls who were deliberately killed or committed suicide because they were female.
 The campaign also included a series of awareness-raising sessions about FGM in the governorates of Fayoum, Giza, and Qalyubia.